Without too many hairy moments

-Ethiopia’s wily head coach Sewnet Bishaw turned this game with a substitution on 64′, bringing on Addis Hintsa in central midfield.
-It was Hintsa’s through-ball that opened up the Zambian defence, which four minutes earlier had been reduced to three players when Herve Renard went for more goals and swapped full-back Musonda for striker Jacob Mulenga.
+Ethiopia’s wily head coach Sewnet Bishaw turned this game against Zambia with a substitution on 64 minutes, bringing on Addis Hintsa in central midfield.
+It was Hintsa’s through-ball that opened up the Zambian defense, which four minutes earlier had been reduced to three players when Herve Renard went for more goals and swapped full-back Musonda for striker Jacob Mulenga.
 Bishaw saw the chance to exploit Zambia’s stretched back-line and Adane Girma’s found the space with an intelligent run between Chisamba Lungu and Stophila Sunzu, hammering in the equalizer at Kennedy Mweene’s near post.
 It was the first goal an Ethiopian had scored at the Nations Cup for 37 years.

 Zambia piled forward in search of a winner and pushed their wide players high up the pitch, but this left Nathan Sinkala unsupported in midfield, and Ethiopia held on for a memorable point without too many hairy moments.